[natural sound: construction chisel]

 Despite her hopes of studying in Deering this year, Hunter is somewhat hopeful about what the new construction will bring.

 HUNTER: Um yeah I’m actually excited.
-It does seem like there’s gonna be like a lot of new cool stuff that like us students get to, like, enjoy and I think it would just be beneficial for like everyone on campus.
-It’s just, like, right now — it’s like a mess.
+It does seem like there’s gonna be like a lot of new cool stuff that like us students get to like enjoy and I think it would just be beneficial for like everyone on campus.
+It’s just like right now it’s like a mess.

 Janssen is also excited but feels some hesitancy about the outcomes of the construction.